 The Status Audio CB-1 headphones could be the headphones that will help you improve your guitar skills and guitar recordings.
 This a beautifully-designed pair of headphones that looks classy and very sophisticated.
 The headphones come in black and have golden details on the earcups that make them feel rich.
 Both the earcups and the headband on the headphones are padded, and you will experience no discomfort while wearing them.

 The Status Audio CB-1 come with some nice features.
 Having a close-back design, these headphones will ensure that the outside noise doesn’t reach your ears.
-Really, these headphones are very good when it comes to noise isolation.
+Really, these one of best headphones for playing guitar are very good when it comes to noise isolation.
 On the other hand, the headphones feature 50mm drivers for greater sensitivity and clarity of sound.
 The cables that come with these headphones are detachable, which makes their replacement easier and helps you have an easier time when transporting the headphones.

 The performance of the Status Audio CB-1 is very well-rounded.
 The headphones do well in projecting clear and noise-free sounds with a great amount of detail.
 The headphones have powerful mids and treble, so expect to hear crisp sounds within these frequencies.

 The bass that the Status Audio CB-1 headphones offer is a bit weak, however.
 It might sound airy, and you might not feel the punch at times.
-Nevertheless, the bass on these headphones is very accurate and you will not miss its nuances.
+Nevertheless, the bass on these one of best headphones for guitar amp is very accurate and you will not miss its nuances.